streptomyces/advancedR/README.md

 ### Names, symbols and, bindings ###
 ####################################

-# Symbols (or names) are handles or labels for objects
+# Names (or symbols) are handles or labels for objects
 # through which we can access the objects.

 # After an assignment like: x <- 42